 Caprese Chicken Skillet – Delicious pan seared chicken topped with mozzarella, tomatoes, basil and balsamic.
 This dinner has a gourmet flair and is ready in just 15 minutes!

 I took a look at my cookbook shelf the other day and I realized I have well over 200 cookbooks.

 I love cookbooks that have drool-worthy photos for EVERY recipe, and Mary’s cookbook does NOT disappoint!

-But, I knew the first one I was going to try would be her Caprese Chicken Skillet recipe.
+But, I knew the first recipe I was going to try would be her Caprese Chicken Skillet recipe.

 Friends, I knew this meal would be good but I was blown away by how wonderful the chicken tasted!
 The zing of balsamic, the juicy tomato and the tender chicken all tasted like something from a high end restaurant.

 Do you want to know my favorite thing about today’s dinner recipe?

 From start to finish it was ready in 15 minutes.
 No joke.

 Have you ever wondered what the “caprese” in chicken caprese means?
 It refers to the combination of mozzarella, basil and tomato that give this meal the bulk of its flavor.